torinkwok/AllYourMemoriesAreBelong2iOS/README.md

 ### Features

-* It induces memory warnings using **volume button** press of iOS devices
+* It induces memory warnings using the physical **volume buttons** press on iOS devices

 * It works *transparently*.
 In other words, to use AllYourMemoriesAreBelong2iOS, you need just linking this framework into your app and hit the `Run` button to build and then run the **Debug** scheme.
 You will never be asked to configure anything and the debug codes in this framework will never be shipped in releasing version

-* It supports hot-swapability of FBKVOController
+* It supports hot-swapability of [FBKVOController](https://github.com/facebook/KVOController)